 Ancient cultures associated crocodilians with all three worlds because they emerge from water (the unconscious mind), on to land (the conscious mind).
 The three realms are lower conscious (animal nature), conscious (ego nature), higher conscious (natural Self).

-There are three parts of the brain; reptilian mind (animal nature/basic instincts), paleomammalian mind (ego nature/emotional drive), neo-mammalian mind (enlightenment/True Self).
+There are three parts of the brain; the reptilian mind (animal nature/basic instincts), the paleomammalian mind (ego nature/emotional drive), and neo-mammalian mind (enlightenment/True Self).

 Mayan mythology associates the gods of the Underworld with rain and fertility.
 They typically inhabited caves (the womb), places of transition between day and night (enlightenment and ignorance), and life and death (the process of transformation).